Genealogy-valued Feller diffusion: Proofs of Theorems , , , , , : Conditioned processes and Kolmogorov-Yaglom limits

 In order to show convergence we first note that it is well known that as $T \to \infty$ the total mass process converges to the Feller diffusion with immigration at rate $b$; see Section~4 in \cite{Lamb07}.

 To show the convergence of the genealogy $\wh \mfU^T$ in path space note that the coefficients in the \emph{operator} depend on $T$ via the total mass process only.
+More precisely the resampling rates are given by $b(\bar\mfu(t))^{-1}$ at time $t$.
+These varying rates can be viewed as a time change.
+This time change should converge in $\norm{\cdot}_\infty$-norm as a function of time.
 Therefore we can work with the convergence of the total mass process in \emph{path space} and the convergence of the solution to the claimed conditioned martingale problem for a fixed path; recall \eqref{e3425} and \eqref{e4330}.
-In order to combine both facts we need \emph{uniform continuity} of the conditioned law in the total mass path.
+In order to combine both facts we need \emph{uniform continuity} of the conditioned law in the set of all total mass paths.

 The continuity of the conditional process for a given total mass path is evident.
 In order to obtain continuity \emph{uniformly} in the total mass paths we note that the operator of the martingale problem has a coefficient continuous in $\bar \mfu$, if the path is above some $\varepsilon > 0$.
 Hence, we have to take care of small values of the total mass process.
 We note that the process $\bar \mfU$ does not hit $0$ and is therefore bounded away from zero in any \emph{bounded} time interval in $(0,\infty)$.
 Since on the other hand the $\U_1$-part of the state converges to $\mfe$ as $t \downarrow 0$, we have the uniform continuity. \end{proof}